Skip to Content

 If you are looking for the ultimate weekend trip in Texas, head to the serenity of Big Bend National Park.
 Home to over 800,000 acres of land, this is one big National Park!

-Here you can hike, mountain bike, horseback ride, and kayak in the river while enjoying the quiet, country atmosphere.
+Here, you can hike, mountain bike, horseback ride, and kayak in the river while enjoying the quiet, country atmosphere.

 While visiting the Big Bend area, don’t forget to check out the small towns nearby.

-These town include Alpine, Terlingua, and Marfa!
+These towns include Alpine, Terlingua, and Marfa!

-12. Guadalupe Mountains National Park
+Guadalupe Mountains National Park

 This park is home to a canyon, desert, and dunes, making this one of the best weekend getaways for outdoor lovers.

-13. Palo Duro Canyon State Park
+Palo Duro Canyon State Park

 orange cliffs of Palo Duro Canyon

-Home to the second-largest canyon in the United States, Palo Duro Canyon is one of the best weekend getaways for some hiking, horseback riding, and stargazing!
+Home to the second-largest canyon in the United States, Palo Duro Canyon is one of the best weekend getaways for hiking, horseback riding, and stargazing!

-14. Caddo Lake State Park
+Caddo Lake State Park

-This Texas State Park has gorgeous bald cypress trees covered in Spanish moss, a load of bayous, sloughs, and ponds!
+Caddo Lake State Park is a Texas State Park with gorgeous bald cypress trees covered in Spanish moss and bayous, sloughs, and ponds!

-Caddo Lake State Park is a unique Texas destination and well worth a spot on your list of weekend getaways in Texas!
+Caddo Lake State Park is a unique Texas destination and one of the best lakes in Texas, making it well worth a spot on your list of weekend getaways!

-15. Float the River in the Texas Hill Country
+Float the River in the Texas Hill Country

 River and Cypress trees

-his weekend getaway is guaranteed to help you beat the Texas heat!
+This weekend getaway is guaranteed to help you beat the Texas heat!

 The spring-fed waters of the Comal River are brisk and cool year-round, making it a great place to escape the heat.

-Just be warned, all of these rivers get busy on the weekends, so plan your tour accordingly!
+Remember, these rivers get busy on the weekends, so plan your tour accordingly!

-16. Pedernales Falls State Park
+Pedernales Falls State Park

 the falls at Pedernales Falls, one of the state parks near San Antonio